HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="twitter-meta-tag-usage-by-device.png",
-  caption="Twitter meta tag usage by device", description="Bar chart showing Twitter meta tag usage by device (desktop and mobile) in 2024.
+  caption="Twitter meta tag usage by device.", description="Bar chart showing Twitter meta tag usage by device (desktop and mobile) in 2024.
 On mobile, the twitter:card tag is used on 44.15% of pages, twitter:title on 26.40%, twitter:description on 24.53%, and other tags such as twitter:image and twitter:data1 show usage rates between 9.67% and 13.36%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=1804770953&format=interactive", sheets_gid="560419533",